 It was also suggested to use essential oils.
 You can do that, but fair warning it will smell like orange paint or whatever scent your using.

 None of these “tips” work so save your money.
-Crack a window and keep the piece in a separate room.
+Crack a window and keep the piece you’ve spray painting in a separate room.
 It’s the best way I’ve found to mitigate the smell.
 I wish there were more you could do.

 If you have some patience the smell will go away.
 I know it’s difficult especially if you want to use what you’ve painted right away.
 Good things take time.